samcochrane88/Doople/README.md

 * Fix loading icon when you upload a photo.
 * Mobile IOS auto orientation for selfies.
 * Chrome browser issues with being logged in.
-If can not use need to clear cache issue.
+If can not log in you will need to clear cache issue.